bcgov/visitz-api/docs/decisions/0014-choose-an-antivirus.md

 > Help secure endpoints with industry-leading, multiplatform detection and response.

+* Good, because we can scan for viruses directly on users' machines before reaching an API endpoint.
+* Good, because we can enforce via group policy that users run Defender on their devices.
+* Good, because Defender is supported on the mobile app's supported OS's.
 * Bad, because this is for "endpoint" protection as in end user devices, not APIs.
-* Bad, because this appears not to have file virus scanning abilities, just system ones for end user devices.
+* Bad, because this appears not to have file virus scanning abilities via API URL, just system ones for end user devices.

 ### Microsoft Defender for APIs